Policy Voice enables you to make your voice heard through

 IoD workshops and consistent feedback on how their insights have been used.

-Watch the video below to find out more about how Policy Voice works and what we achieved throughout the course of 2017.
+Watch the video below to find out more about how Policy Voice works and some of the wins we have achieved.

 Policy Voice members making their mark in the corridors of power

 Throughout the course of 2018 we successfully influenced Government policy and lobbied for changes to the law in many different areas with the help of Policy Voice members.
 Find out more.

 2019 is proving to be a busy year for business leaders, with the introduction of Making Tax Digital, changes to the Apprenticeship Levy, ongoing Brexit uncertainty and more besides.
 The IoD will continue to be the voice of business and to represent members in regular high-level conversations with senior politicians and civil servants.

 The stakes of voicing your opinion as an IoD member are high – sign up to Policy Voice to influence the agenda!